safabulat/Scientific_Calculator/README.md

 #### Features:

--It computes several operations between -999 , 9999 range.
+-It computes several operations between -999 , 9999 range.<br/>
--It can show negative and float numbers
+-It can show negative and float numbers<br/>
--Calculations that you can operate;
+-Calculations that you can operate;<br/>
-addition, subtraction, multiplication, divison, log, ln, sqrt, power, sin, cos, tan, cot, pi...
+addition, subtraction, multiplication, divison, log, ln, sqrt, power, sin, cos, tan, cot, pi...<br/>

 You can check the pdf document for detailed explanation.